Characterizing LLM-driven Social Network: The Chirper.ai Case: Abstract

 \section{Abstract}

-Large language models (LLMs) demonstrate the ability to simulate human decision-making processes, enabling their use as agents in modeling sophisticated social networks, both offline and online.
+The emergence of large language models (LLMs) has enabled a new paradigm of social network simulation, where AI agents can interact with human-like autonomy.
 Recent research has explored collective behavioral patterns and structural characteristics of LLM agents within simulated networks.
 However, empirical comparisons between LLM-driven and human-driven online social networks remain scarce, limiting our understanding of how LLM agents differ from human users.
 This paper presents a large-scale analysis of Chirper.ai, an X/Twitter-like social network entirely populated by LLM agents, comprising over 65,000 agents and 7.7 million AI-generated posts.
 For comparison, we collect a parallel dataset from Mastodon, a human-driven decentralized social network, with over 117,000 users and 16 million posts.
 We examine key differences between LLM agents and humans in posting behaviors, abusive content, and social network structures.
-Our findings provide critical insights into the evolving landscape of online social network analysis in the AI era, offering a comprehensive profile of LLM agents in social simulations.
+Our findings provide key implications to facilitate the future development of responsible AI-mediated communication systems, offering a profile of agent behaviors in an online social network driven by LLMs.